 FINAL DESTINATION 2 (2003) - ***1/2

 A big step up, with a great catastrophic highway accident opener.
 One of the best.
 This time the teen gifted with grisly premonitions is female (A.J.
-Cook), and the return of Clear Rivers (Ali Larter) adds extra final girl glory (the scenes in her padded cell are hilarious) means two final girls!
-And there's far less teenagers involved and more a random assembly of highway drivers, including an obnoxious cokehead biker and a douchey tool who just won the lottery.
+Cook), and the return of Clear Rivers (Ali Larter) adds extra final girl glory (the scenes in her padded cell are hilarious).
+There's far less teenagers involved and more a random assembly of highway drivers, including an obnoxious cokehead biker and a douche who just won the lottery.
 Your money's no good here, douche!
 Death works pro bono.

-I like when they all decide they have to move in together and start death-proofing a studio loft, as if preparing for an MTV Reality show season where death acts like a Rube Goldbergian host of hosts.
+I like when they all decide they have to move in together and start death-proofing a studio loft, as if preparing for an MTV Reality show season where death acts like a Rube Goldbergian host, voting contestants off with a vengeance.

 FINAL DESTINATION 3 - (2006) ****

 The Citizen Kane of FD movies, this is the one that got me into the series because it's always on IFC.
 Mumblecore goddess Mary Elizabeth Winstead is ideal as the survivor-psychic; when she freaks out at the roller coaster we realize we've never seen her so undone, even in the sequel/remake of THE THING!
-She has a hot younger sister, a decently repentant boyfriend of her dead friend, and an unusually witty group of cliché stock teen peers.
+She has a hot younger sister, a decently repentant boyfriend, and an unusually witty group of cliché stock teen peers.
 Deaths are foretold in photos she took while waiting in line for the coaster, which is guarded at the front by a giant red demon statue (Tony Todd supplied the mechanical voice).
 It all adds up to a particularly wry entry, with tons of loving horror fan in-jokes (characters have last names like Romero, Freund, Dreyer, Ulmer, Wise, Halperin).
-The deaths are, as always, spectacular, leading up to a clumsy but amusing fairground fireworks finale with a runaway white horse, and an second climax at the hippest of all locales, la NYC subway.
+The deaths are, as always, spectacular, leading up to a clumsy but amusing fairground fireworks finale with a runaway white horse, and a second climax in the NYC subway.

 THE FINAL DESTINATION (4) - 2009 -**

 I have no idea why the powers that be decided to call this 'The Final Destination' -- is four a bad luck number in junk sequels?
 It would be forgivable if it didn't use 3-D as a crutch.
-And the climax, set in a 3-D theater showing a movie with a big explosion that will happen literally at the same time unless the hero stops it blah blah, isn't nearly as meta if you're seeing it at home in 2-D. Nice idea though.
-And there's a great but under-explored side bit with a security guard in AA who tries to use being marked for death as an excuse to relapse-- which every good AA-er always harbors secret fantasies of (see my review of 2012 - Day of a Million Relapses!) - it would have been great if he did relapse, instead of just forgetting all about his poured measure of brandy.
+And the climax, set in a 3-D theater showing a movie with a big explosion that will happen literally at the same time unless the hero stops it blah blah, isn't nearly as 'the Tingler is in the theater!' meta if you're seeing it at home in 2-D. Nice idea though.
+And there's a great but under-explored side bit with a security guard in AA who tries to use being marked for death as an excuse to relapse-- which every good AA-er always harbors secret fantasies of (see my review of 2012 - Day of a Million Relapses!).
+It would have been great if he did relapse, instead of just forgetting all about his poured measure of brandy.
 Yo, finish your drink!
-Instead, this installment is a little too heavy on the X-ray bone breaking animation (and unrealistic CGI blood) which only recalls that cable TV show 1000 WAYS TO DIE. rather than the hipster glory of its last two predecessors.
+Instead, this installment is a little too heavy on the X-ray bone breaking animation (and unrealistic CGI blood) which only recalls that cable TV show 1000 WAYS TO DIE rather than the hipster glory of its last two predecessors.

 FINAL DESTINATION 5 (2011) - ***1/2